MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 The KDS is responsible for creating, rotating, and releasing the gMSA password to authorized hosts.
 When a container host needs to use the gMSA to run a container, it will contact the KDS to retrieve the current password.

-To check if your the KDS root key has already been created, run the following PowerShell command as a *Domain Administrator* on a domain controller or domain member with the AD PowerShell tools installed:
+To check if the KDS root key has already been created, run the following PowerShell command as a *Domain Administrator* on a domain controller or domain member with the AD PowerShell tools installed:

 ```powershell
 Get-KdsRootKey